Difference between abitiamo and viviamo?

 Is "nel" more like the word "inside", than just "in"?
-I tried "Io vivo nel appartamento" and that was incorrect.

 That would be "nell'appartamento" (it's l' before vowels); the English sentence uses "an apartment" though, so you should use an indeterminate article in Italian as well (un).

 Nel appartamento means in THE apartment, not in AN apartment

 Wouldn't "Abitiamo in un appartamento" be just as if not more common/appropriate than "viviamo" here?